 Photo credit: Wikipedia Commons.

-On the other hand, clearing your mind for a bit can help you see what you are missing and ultimately help you find a solution.
+On the other hand, clearing your mind for a bit can help you see what you are missing and ultimately help you find a solution, and ultimately increasing productivity.
 The trip for coffee can also be a routine, which is okay if you’re used to getting to work after.

 There are conflicting studies regarding the health impact of coffee and its relation to productivity.
 Studies funded by mineral water companies say it increases anxiety and because caffeine is a diuretic, it increases the number of times you have to go to the bathroom – leaving your desk.